tanmayr2001/Chatbot/readme.md

-# **Chatbot**
+# **Teacher's Guide**

-### **CHATBOT TO ASSIST TEACHERS REGARDING ONLINE CLASSES**
+### **VIDEO TUTORIALS AND CHATBOT TO ASSIST TEACHERS REGARDING ONLINE CLASSES**

 Link to Website: [Teacher's Guide](https://ashi-sharma.github.io/Chatbot/)

 **WHY THIS?**

-In this period of COVID teachers especially those who are not usual to the online teaching platforms are facing many problems which can be solved through a chatbot that can answer their each and every query.
+In this period of COVID teachers especially those who are not usual to the online teaching platforms are facing many problems which can be solved through a chatbot that can answer their each and every query efficiently.

-**WORKING:**
+**WORKING OF CHATBOT:**

 - Assisting how to take classes,